Safeguards Transporter: Design and features

 SGTs, and the Safe Secure Trailers (SSTs) they tow, are described by the NNSA as "technologically advanced vehicles" that have the capability to safely withstand punishing highway accidents and keep cargo safe in the event of complete immolation of the vehicle.
 If a SGT comes under attack, unspecified security features in the vehicles give them, according to the NNSA, the capability to "surprise and delay even the most aggressive adversary".
-The full range of defensive components in SGTs is unknown, but according to some media reports the vehicles are equipped with autonomous weapons systems and other "high-tech surprises" that allow them to independently engage and repel attackers even if all human crew have been killed or disabled.
+The full range of defensive components in SGTs is classified, but according to some media reports the vehicles are equipped with autonomous weapons systems and other "high-tech surprises" that allow them to independently engage and repel attackers even if all human crew have been killed or disabled.
 The NNSA has also stated that access to nuclear weapons held within a SST is not possible, even for crew members, due to unspecified security features that prevent the doors from being opened except in "an approved security area".

 To frustrate easy identification of nuclear weapons convoys and deter potential hijack or attack, SGTs do not display any unique livery or other markings, and are purpose-built to mirror the appearance of civilian tractor-trailers.

 Brigadier General Stephen L. Davis of the Department of Energy's National Nuclear Security Administration, test drives a Safeguards Transporter in 2015.

 When traveling, the tractor and trailer are typically escorted by three dark colored Chevrolet Suburbans, each containing four armed crew members.
 Additionally, all missions include heavily armed aerial support.
 The semi-tractor itself is heavily armored, and equipped with a Caterpillar diesel engine coupled to an automatic transmission.
 The tractor has a sleeper, but instead of a bed, it has two seats containing additional armed support crew.
 The tractor also contains firing ports, run flat tires, and automatic sanders for slick roads.

 The tractor and support vehicles are in constant contact with their dispatch, including real-time video streams of their journey.
 Local law enforcement is typically informed of a "special mission" coming through their sector, although they may not be informed as to the specifics of the mission.

 The transport trailer (SST) is the width of a standard trailer (96 inches or 8 feet).
 While the trailer appears conventional from the outside, the back doors are over 12" thick, and an average-sized male can put their arms out from their sides and lay their palms flat against the wall.
 There are three sets of nozzles coming out of the ceiling.
 One nozzle purges the air out, the other nozzle fills the trailer with a noxious chemical to disable an attacker.
 This system can be activated from the cab of the truck, by any one of the escort teams (each vehicle is a team), or from dispatch.
 Finally there is an inclinometer - if the trailer becomes off level by a certain degree, the entire inside of the trailer is filled with expanding, fast-hardening foam.